 When the American Civil War erupted, Canby was in command of Fort Defiance, in the New Mexico Territory.
 When the War Department began making wartime assignments, Canby received a promotion to the rank of colonel with the 19th U.S. Infantry on May 14, 1861.
 On November 9, 1861, the War Department issued General Orders No. 97, creating the Department of New Mexico “to consist of the Territory of New Mexico—to be commanded by Colonel E.R.S.
 Canby, U.S.A.”
 As department commander, Canby dashed Confederate designs to occupy the New Mexico Territory, when troops under his command severed Rebel supply trains during the Battle of Glorieta Pass (March 26–28, 1862).
 On June 10, 1862, the War Department rewarded Canby’s success when it Issued General Orders No. 62, promoting him to brigadier-general in the Volunteer Army, effective Mar.
 31, 1862.

 On November 7, 1862, Canby reported to Pittsburg, Pennsylvania, where he commanded a draft rendezvous (a military post where draftees reported).
-On January 15, 1863, officials ordered him to Washington, D.C. to serve on special duty with the War Department.
-While stationed there, the army detached Canby from July 15 to November 15, 1863 and sent him to New York City to help quell the infamous draft riots in that city.
+On January 15, 1863, officials ordered him to Washington, DC for special duty with the War Department.
+While stationed there, the army detached Canby from July 15 to November 15, 1863, and sent him to New York City to help quell the infamous draft riots in that city.

 Department of West Mississippi Commander